glener10/payment-receipts/README.md

 ## ☕ **Using**

 First, check the [dependencies](#dependenciesandenvironment) process

+To check utility scripts, verify [scripts/README.md](/scripts/README.md)

+All use cases can be called individually and have debugging configured.

 This script masks sensitive data in payment receipts (or adapt it to your scenario.) using coordinate templates.